siduction/sidu-manual/data/en/0207-cd-no-gui-burn_en.md

 $ wodim dev=/dev/scd0 driveropts=burnfree,noforcespeed fs=14M speed=8 -dao -eject -overburn -v siduction.iso
 ~~~

-If you get an error message about driveropts, it is because burnfree is not possible on some burners.
-This is solved like this:
+If you get an error message about driveropts, it is because burnfree is cannot be used on some burners.
+This can be solved like this:

 ~~~sh
 $ wodim dev=/dev/scd0 driveropts=noforcespeed fs=14M speed=8 -dao -eject -overburn -v siduction.iso